ToolJet/ToolJet/docs/versioned_docs/version-2.9.4/widgets/toggle-switch.md

 ### Text color

-Change the color of the text in the widget by providig the `Hex color code` or choosing a color from the picker.
+Change the color of the text in the widget by providing the `Hex color code` or choosing a color from the picker.

 ### Toggle switch color

-Change the color of the toggle switch in the widget by providig the `Hex color code` or choosing a color from the picker.
+Change the color of the toggle switch in the widget by providing the `Hex color code` or choosing a color from the picker.

 ### Visibility